Karel de Nerée tot Babberich

 Christophe Karel Henri (Karel) de Nerée tot Babberich (18 March 1880 – 19 October 1909) was a Dutch symbolist artist who worked in the decadent and symbolist style of Aubrey Beardsley and Jan Toorop.

-De Nerée was born in Zevenaar (The Netherlands) on Huize Babberich, the son of Frederick Nerée tot Babberich (1851–1882) and Constance van Houten (1858–1930).
+De Nerée was born in Zevenaar (The Netherlands) on Huize Babberich, the son of Frederick de Nerée tot Babberich (1851–1882) and Constance van Houten (1858–1930).

 De Nerée began drawing and writing in 1898.
-De Nerée's literary writing and art work was very much inspired by decadent and symbolist authors such as Charles Baudelaire, Paul Verlaine or Gabriele d'Annunzio, and artists as de Feure, Goya, Johan Thorn Prikker, and Jan Toorop.
-He more and more focused on his art.
-Only posthumously, in 1916, two poems were publiced in a French periodical.
+De Nerée's literary writings and art work were very much inspired by decadent and symbolist authors such as Charles Baudelaire, Paul Verlaine or Gabriele d'Annunzio, and artists such as de Feure, Goya, Johan Thorn Prikker, and Jan Toorop.
+Increasingly he focused on his art rather than poetry.
+Only posthumously, in 1916, were two of his poems published in a French periodical.

-In 1901, the Nerée worked in Madrid for Foreign Affairs He caught TBC, a disease that would determine his further life.
-In Madrid De Nerée was visited by his friend Henri van Booven, the future biographer of Louis Couperus, who later gave a thinly veiled report of this visit in his novel Een liefde in Spanje ('A Love in Spain', 1928).
+In 1901, De Nerée worked in Madrid as a representative for Foreign Affairs.
+He caught tuberculosis, a disease that would determine the rest of his life.
+In Madrid, De Nerée was visited by his friend Henri van Booven, the future biographer of Louis Couperus, who later gave a thinly veiled report of this visit in his novel Een liefde in Spanje ('A Love in Spain', 1928).
 De Nerée also inspired Van Booven to write his volume of (prose) poems Witte Nachten ('White Nights', 1901) and the novel Tropenwee ('Tropical Agony', 1904), the latter being a Conrad-like report of his traumatic visit to the Belgian Congo.